Minecraft-2009/Roth-KnotebookRAG/README.md

 ## Code File Outline
 **`api.py`** is the server itself, which uses Flask.
 It is to this server that requests are made and it is this server which returns those requests with embeddings.
-"/new" is the path of the server's code for recieving and processing post requests
+"/new" is the path of the server's code for recieving and processing post requests, taking in the text and all the related information, returning the embeddings generated

 **`post.py`** is the premade script which runs the post request, calling on the server made by `api.py`, which must be running for this script to function.